 - On a relational level, some of the purposes of marriage are companionship, passion, and mission.
 Two can travel farther than one.
 And have more fun along the way. 🙂

 - Marriage is not solely a Christian construct.
 While Jesus certainly had things to say about marriage, the ideas he worked with were formed long before he walked on the earth.
-One example of the primacy of the male-female relationship can be seen Genesis in 2:18-24 (read The Lost World of Adam and Eve for an insightful analysis of the significance of Adam and Eve).
+One example of the primacy of the male-female relationship can be seen in Genesis 2:18-24 (read The Lost World of Adam and Eve for an insightful analysis of the significance of Adam and Eve).
 Jews, Christians, and Muslims have accepted the Genesis account as canonical, and Jesus himself referred to it when he was asked to define appropriate marriage behaviour (Matthew 19:4-6).
-Jesus was more than comfortable introducing new thoughts (search for “you have heard that it was said, but …”), but when asked about marriage, he chose to use a long-standing definition that was based in the ancient creation account.
+Jesus was more than comfortable introducing new thoughts (search for “you have heard that it was said, but …”), but when asked about marriage, he chose to use a long-standing definition that was based on the ancient creation account.

 - Marriage has boundaries.
 Actually, every healthy relationship has boundaries.
 So does every team, every organization, and every society.
 The question isn’t should we have boundaries or not? but rather, what should the boundaries be?
 As I scan the pages of the Bible (remember my Assumptions), these are some of the boundaries that I see:

-- Marriage is intended to be between two people, for life, no exceptions.
+- Marriage is intended to be between two people for life, no exceptions.
 Unfortunately, we live in a broken world in which adultery and violent abuse happen, which violate and can therefore cancel the marriage covenant.
 Convenience, loss of interest, temptation, stupidity, regret, etc are not valid reasons to break the marriage covenant.

 - Marriage is between a man and a woman.
 Every time that Jesus used the Greek term gameo (translated as marry, marriage, etc), it referred to a male-female relationship (except when the participants were not specifically identified).
 The same is true with the writings of the Apostle Paul.
 That is significant.

 - There are sexual relationships that are not “marriage”.
 This one is “in process” for me, but let me think out loud for a minute (you can tell me I am crazy at the end).
 I remember when wakeboarding started to become a popular sport.
 As a waterskier, I watched the new development with suspicion (sorry, friends who wakeboard!).
-What wakeboarders did not do, thankfully, was attempt to redefine watersking and make it something that it was not.
+What wakeboarders did not do, thankfully, was attempt to redefine waterskiing and make it something that it was not.
 Instead, wakeboarding emerged as a different sport.
 I think it just might be similar with marriage today.
 Relationships other than marriage exist (and not just limited to LGBT), but I wonder if everyone would have been better served if a term other than marriage was used.
 I realize this train has already left the station and that this may seem offensive, but it is not intended to be.
 I just think that the conversations might have worked out better if the existing (and longstanding) term and concept was not redefined.

 So where do I think all of this lands?
-The concept of marriage that I work with as I read the ancient scriptures (remember my Assumptions) is that marriage is designed to be between one man and one women, was created to bring (and model) wholeness and redemption to the world, and is intended to be exclusive until the end of life.
+The concept of marriage that I work with as I read the ancient scriptures (remember my Assumptions) is that marriage is designed to be between one man and one woman, was created to bring (and model) wholeness and redemption to the world, and is intended to be exclusive until the end of life.
 There is not a lot of grey there, but what does (and should) that actually look like in real life?
 Let me suggest some ideas by speaking to two communities:

 A Comment to the Christianity Community

-Don’t be jerks. 🙂 Remember the three Postures and don’t attack.
+Don’t be jerks. 🙂 Remember the three Postures, and don’t attack.
 Hold on to your values (humbly, of course), but play nice.
 Hold unswervingly to the mission of God to restore all of creation (including you), think through theology and truth carefully, and in the midst of your own brokenness be sure to have courage to be radically different in our incredibly diverse (and swiftly changing) culture.
 And just as importantly … live with grace.
 If someone believes differently than you, be nice.
 Be redemptive.
 Be like Jesus.
 (A couple of good articles about how Christians can balance mission and love are here and here).

 A Comment to the LGBT Community

-Don’t be jerks. 🙂 Remember the three Postures and don’t attack.
+Don’t be jerks. 🙂 Remember the three Postures, and don’t attack.
 Yep, it applies to everyone.
 Even better, though, let’s go out for coffee.
 If you’ve had bad experiences with Christians, churches, etc, you need to know two things:

-- I’m sorry, and on behalf of whomever hurt you, please accept my apology.
+- I’m sorry, and on behalf of whoever hurt you, please accept my apology.
 Christians have brought healing and hope to millions, but unfortunately, Christians have also brought pain and hurt to millions.
 I am deeply sorry, and there is no justification for the pain that Christians have caused.

 - I’d love to have coffee with you!
 Actually, that’s a lie.
 I don’t drink coffee, so I’d love to have a smoothie or iced tea with you.
 And I’d love it if you came to church with me.
 We can journey through our brokenness together.
 While neither you nor I can guarantee what the people around us do or say, I can guarantee that you’ll have at least one person who is by your side … me!

 Okay … time for a closing comment (finally!).
 A few years ago, a friend of mine asked if I would perform a marriage ceremony for him and his male partner.
 I said that didn’t fit with my understanding of the Bible and marriage, so no, I couldn’t do it with integrity, even though we were friends.
-He was good with that, and we are friends to this day (although distant friends, since we live in different parts of the country!).
+He was good with that, and we are friends to this day (although distant friends since we live in different parts of the country!).
 I told him I was writing this posting and asked if he could say one thing to both the Christian community and the gay community (not implying that the two are mutually exclusive), what would it be?
 He said, “When is willful cruelty to another human being ever justified?”.
 Never, my friend.
 Cruelty is never justified.